 A programmer’s life is all about coding and developing programs that provide suitable results.
 For this, every programmer should know certain algorithms in order to obtain quick results and stability to achieve success.
 They need to constantly update in order to compensate for the competition they are facing in the world.
 Here is the list of 7 algorithms and data structure that every programmer have in their mind.

-These algorithms used to classify or sort a list of items in a way suitable to the user.
-They may have to be merged, or quick sorted into ascending or descending or based on certain criteria.
+These algorithms are used to classify or sort a list of items in a way suitable to the user.
+They may have to be merged or quickly sorted into ascending or descending or based on certain criteria.
 The most important factor in sorting is how and when they have to be used as per the choice.

 Hashing is the algorithm involved in finding a specific object or data set with the help of a keyword or location of the object you are looking for.
 It is a direct method for searching than other search algorithms.
 It is like finding your location via GPS or your exact address.